 Portable mill site

 The last stop of the afternoon was to see some milling.
-Quite a lot of 30-year-old poplar, originally grown for soil stabilisation, had already been milled for interior cladding in a new house.
-The best timber is being used for the cladding and the timber with knots used for 100 mm square posts for sheep yards.
+Quite a lot of 30-year-old poplar, originally grown for soil stabilisation, had already been milled for interior panelling in a new house.
+The best timber is being used for the panelling and the timber with knots used for 100 mm square posts for sheep yards.

 The consensus was that poplar is under-rated.
 The old farm logs had produced 1,300 metres of panelling as well as a significant number of posts.
 These posts can be treated with the copper chrome arsenic mix used for radiata pine and make them ground durable.
 The advantage of the poplar posts, apart from its availability, is that it has more flexibility than pine and the posts are less likely to break when under pressure from farm animals.